 The NWT Montessori Society offers Primary Casa classrooms at two separate locations.
-The Yellowknife Montessori School houses two Primary Casa classrooms, with additional classrooms located at the NJ Macpherson School.
-Morning and After School programs are offered at both locations (spaces permitting).
-Elementary Morning and After School programs are also offered at NJ Macpherson School (spaces permitting).
+The Yellowknife Montessori School houses two Primary Casa classrooms, with an additional classroom located at NJ Macpherson School.
+After School programs are offered at both locations (spaces permitting).
+Morning Care programs are offered at the downtown location (space permitting).
+Elementary After School programs are also offered at NJ Macpherson School (spaces permitting).

 The Absorbent Mind

 Children in the Primary Casa Program possess what Dr. Montessori called the absorbent mind, the ability to absorb all aspects of one’s culture and environment without effort or fatigue.
 As an aid to this period of the child’s self-construction, individual work is encouraged.
 The following areas of activity cultivate the children’s adaptation and ability to express and think with clarity.

 Practical Life Exercises

 Practical Life Exercises instil care for self, for others, and for the environment.
 Activities include many of the tasks children see as part of the daily routine in their home, such as preparing food and washing dishes, along with exercises of grace and courtesy.
 Through these tasks, children develop muscular coordination, enabling movement and the exploration of their surroundings.
 They learn to work at a task from beginning to end, and develop their powers of control and concentrations.

 Sensorial Materials serve as tools for development.
 Children build cognitive skills, and learn to order and classify impressions by touching, seeing, smelling, tasting, listening, and exploring the physical properties of their environment.

 Mathematics activities help children learn and understand the concepts of math by manipulating concrete materials.
 This work gives children a solid understanding of basic mathematical principles, prepares them for later abstract reasoning, and helps to develop problem-solving capabilities.